 Turning north, the road crests an open, grassy mesa at 1.5 miles, where it encounters a side road to the left.
 Go straight.
 You are now on Forest Road 212A.

 Heading downhill to the north, Forest Road 212A soon arrives at a junction with a side road to Maverick Tank.
 Stay left.

 Forest Road 212A (signed) terminates at its junction with Forest Road 212 (Martinez Ranch Road) at the hike's 1.9-mile point.
 Turn right (east) onto Forest Road 212.

 The road now contours east through juniper-oak grassland that affords outstanding views of the rolling Arizona-New Mexico borderlands.
 The bluish silhouette of the White Mountains dominates the skyline to the north.

-The 3.3 mile point brings one back to their starting point on Forest Road 212, in the bottom of Seep Spring Canyon.
+The 3.3-mile point brings one back to their starting point on Forest Road 212, at the bottom of Seep Spring Canyon.

 Check out the Official Route and Triplogs.